Tavernari/r1_pipeline/README.md

 3. Make your changes
 4. Submit a pull request with a clear description of the changes

+## Support the Project
+If you find R1 Pipeline useful and would like to support its development, please consider making a donation.
+See [DONATION_WALLETS.md](DONATION_WALLETS.md) for available donation options.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.